manzurahmed/react-native/README.md

 - "System Image" screen will appear.
 I selected "Nougat" to download and install it.
 "Nougat" system image is 928 MB and takes about 1 hour and 30 minutes to download over 2Mbps Internet connection.

 Let Android Studio download and complete the component installation.

+When Nougat installation finishes, select it and Press "Next".
+On the next screen, "Verify Configuration, keep every thing unchanged as prescribed by Android Studio and press "Finish".